matheusmr13/create-micro-react-app/markplace.md

   - Rollout your changes progressively using multiple applications at once

 - All of this using `create-micro-react-app` and `micro-react`

   - Easy to use and maintain

 ## Next steps

 [ ] Permission - Separate application between users/company
 [ ] Deploy - Schedule deploy
-[ ] Deploy - Recurrent deploy with approval versions
+[ ] Deploy - Recurrent deploy with approved versions
-[ ] New integrations - Integrate with gitlab (same as github if possible) [ ] New integrations - Integrate with amazon s3 (get artifacts and publish them) [ ] New integrations - Integrate with npm (get built packages from npm registry) [ ] Microfrontend types and metainfos (eg: by url, by menu, by custom field) [ ] Create a base library (with microfrontend-controller passing uuid and installing this lib) [ ] Define flux between namespaces (alpha -> beta -> prod) [ ] Cannary deploy based on some request that checks if it is all fine with app
+[ ] New integrations - Integrate with gitlab (same as github if possible) [ ] New integrations - Integrate with amazon s3 (get artifacts and publish them) [ ] New integrations - Integrate with npm (get built packages from npm registry) [ ] Microfrontend types and metainfos (eg: by url, by menu, by custom field) [ ] Create a base library (with microfrontend-controller passing uuid and installing this lib) [ ] Define flux between namespaces (alpha -> beta -> prod) [ ] Cannary deploy based on some request that checks if it is all fine with app (integrate with quality platforms?)

+# Configuration

+Create two files

+- `.env.local` needed to deploy
+- `.env.development.local` needed to local development

+## Github setup

+Generate an OAuth Application on github settings: https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/

+Define these two vars on env file:
+GITHUB_CLIENT_ID
+GITHUB_CLIENT_SECRET

+To use deployed application, after logged in, you will need to generate a personal access token and save it on Profile page.
+Generate a personal access token: https://help.github.com/en/enterprise/2.17/user/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token

+## Google App Engine

+Create app on Google App Engine: https://cloud.google.com/appengine/docs/standard/nodejs/quickstart

+Configure your connection with datastore: https://cloud.google.com/datastore/docs/activate To setup your datastore configs, use this env vars:
+GOOGLE_CLOUD_PRIVATE_KEY
+GOOGLE_CLOUD_CLIENT_EMAIL